On this page:

 Accumulated HELP debts are not provable under the Bankruptcy Act 1966.
 This means you will have to pay it as if you had not been declared bankrupt.Return to top

 Please see Re-crediting a HELP debt for information about having your HELP debt remitted (cancelled).Return to top

 What happens to my HELP debt if I die?

 A trustee or executor needs to lodge all outstanding tax returns on behalf of a deceased person, up to the date of the person’s death.
-A deceased person’s estate is only liable to repay any compulsory HELP repayment amounts that relate to their income in the period before the person’s death must be paid from the estate, but the remainder of the accumulated debt is cancelled upon the person's death.
+A deceased person’s estate is only liable to repay any compulsory HELP repayment amounts that relate to their income in the period before the person’s death.
+Any remaining HELP debt is cancelled upon the person's death.

 Neither the deceased person’s family nor the trustee is required to pay the rest of the accumulated HELP debt.Return to top